Session Championed by

 Sponsored by

 Does collaboration work?
 An interactive session where attendees can share learnings and experience in key areas in offshore decommissioning.
-The session will be split into three separate sessions with an opportunity to attend all of these.

-Workshop will be limited to 100 attendees and will last 3 hours.
+In-person only workshop for conference attendees – limited to 100 attendees and will last 3 hours.

 Co-chaired by: